himanshubh104/seamos-amigos/README.md

 # seamos-amigos
-This is a social media project based on Java 8, Spring Boot Framework, Spring-Data-JPA, MySQL DB, Spring Security + JWT
+This is a social media project based on Java 8, Spring Boot Framework, Spring-Data-JPA, Postgres DB, Spring Security + JWT